Blagoja95/job-board-web-app/README.md

-# Job board
+# Job board web app

 Job board web app made with ReactJS, TailwindCSS and JAVA.
-Hosted using Tomcat web server and MySql as DBMS.
+Hosted using Tomcat web server and MySQL as DBMS.

 ## Colors